 Bacterial infections may lead to pockets filled with pus.
 This can cause severe pain as well as having the potential to cause other, more serious concerns.

-Gum disease (periodontal disease) can range from early stage (gingivitis) to moderate and severe.
-In the early stages, your dentist may treat your gingivitis with a procedure called scaling and root planing – the process of removing plaque buildup from the gum line.
+Gum disease, also known as periodontal disease, can vary in severity from early stage (gingivitis) to moderate and severe stages.
+In the early stages, your dentist may recommend a treatment called scaling and root planing, which involves removing plaque buildup from the gum line.

-Using toothpaste made for sensitive teeth may help.
+Our dentists recommend using toothpaste specifically designed for tooth sensitivity if you experience this.
 You should also attempt to avoid eating extremely hot or cold food and drinks until the sensitivity goes away.